On highly regular strongly regular graphs: Graph types and regularity conditions

 Now, it remains to invoke Lemma~\ref{indprinc}, to obtain that $\Gamma$ is regular for all types from $P$.
-Consequently, $\Gamma$ is $[m,t+1)$-regular.
-By assumption, $\Gamma$ is $(m,m)$-regular.
+Consequently, $\Gamma$ is $(\lseq m,\lseq t+1)$-regular.
+By assumption, $\Gamma$ is $(m,t)$- and in particular $(m,m)$-regular.
 Hence, by Proposition~\ref{bigbase}, we have that $\Gamma$ is $(m,t+1)$-regular. \end{proof}

 \begin{proposition} Let $\Gamma$ be a graph.
 Then $\Gamma$ is $(m,n+1)$-regular if and only if $\Gamma$ is $(m,n)$-regular and it is $\bbT$-regular for every $(m,n+1)$-irreducible graph type $\bbT$ of order $(m,n+1)$. \end{proposition} \begin{proof}